 It Seems too Good to be True

 Has something ever seemed so good that you ended up being disappointed?
 This can be the case with assignments too.
 Typically if it seems like the person interviewing me is blowing steam up my a**, they probably are.
 I’ve been on one too many assignments where the interview went great!
 And I was told everything I wanted to hear.
-Only to get to the hospital and realize they were just desparate for a traveler.
-For that reason I put everything that was agreed on in the contract so I know that my assignment isn’t too good to be true.
+Only to get to the hospital and realize they were just desperate for a traveler.
+For that reason, I put everything that was agreed on in the contract so I know that my assignment isn’t too good to be true.

 You Feel Pressured

 I can’t tell you how many times a recruiter has pressured me into something that hasn’t felt right.
 Unfortunately, the reality is that while a lot of recruiters are awesome… a lot aren’t.
 And a lot of recruiters just want to make money and they don’t care how.
 They ignore you when you say “I really need X amount of days off” and convince you that no hospital will ever agree to that.
 Or they call you with “the best job offer” only to get your hopes up and then crushed when you find out it’s a night shift position and you requested days.

 What I’m saying is… this may not be your dream assignment if you feel pressured to sign a contract.
 If your recruiter tries to convince you that “The job will go fast we’ll negotiate your pay later” (yes that happened to me, don’t fall for it like I did).
 Or if they pressure you in any other way.